 A further evolution of the storied 1940's YAK-18 lineage of aircraft, many enhancements were made to the design to improve both aerobatic performance and strengthen the airframe to be able to withstand the extreme loads placed on the aircraft throughout the unlimited aerobatic flight envelope.
 An all metal design and equipped with the legendary Vedeneyev M-14P radial engine producing 360 horsepower, the YAK-50 first flew on June 25th, 1975.
 Much more agile than other contemporary aircraft, the design also allowed for prolonged inverted flight by way of an inverted fuel and oil system.
 The aircraft had retractable landing gear, but had no flaps, and maintained its predecessors fabric covered control surfaces to save weight.

 A combination of superb maneuverability and a high thrust to weight ratio allow the YAK-50 to put on a high energy aerobatic display, all while keeping the show right in front of the judges at competitions and the fans at air shows.
 This resulted in the YAK-50 being twice the World Aerobatic Champion.
-A true thoroughbred, the YAK-50 boasts some impressive performance numbers.
-With a top speed of 450 km/h, a roll rate of 200 degrees per second, and the ability to withstand +9G, this Russian classic is still a formidable competitor.
+A true thoroughbred, the YAK-50 boasts some impressive performance numbers: With a top speed of 450 km/h, a roll rate of 200 degrees per second, and the ability to withstand +9G, this Russian classic is still a formidable competitor.